IPS-Eye-White

 You foolish Galatians, who has bewitched you, before whose eyes Jesus Christ was publicly portrayed as crucified?
 (Galatians 3:1)

-Note the false teachers Paul spoke about were not dancing around in masks and sacrificing virgins on the altar.
-They were Judaizers who had apparently persuaded many in the church to keep the Mosaic law and be circumcised.
+Note the false teachers Paul spoke about were not wearing black robes and sacrificing virgins on the altar but were Judaizers who had apparently persuaded some of the new Christians to keep the Mosaic law and be circumcised.
 Were Paul's efforts to counter the errors of these false teachers destroying unity, or was it that the false teachers were destroying the foundation of Christianity, lowering it to the outward ceremonial system of pre-Christ Judaism.

+Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.
 "I know that after my departure savage wolves will come in among you, not sparing the flock; and from among your own selves men will arise, speaking perverse things, to draw away the disciples after them.
 "Therefore be on the alert, remembering that night and day for a period of three years I did not cease to admonish each one with tears.
-(Acts 20:29-31)
+(Acts 20:28-31 NASB)

 The fact of the matter is that God never intended us to be unified with everyone.
 Unity is an agreement of sorts - a oneness of mind and purpose.
 As Amos once wrote "Can two walk together, except they be agreed?"
 Quite simply we cannot be agreed with everyone.